-The plaintiffs, by contrast, do nothing of the sort.
-Although they assert (at 2, 9) that assault weapons and large-capacity magazines are commonly "possessed . . . for self-defense" and that "their defensive use is too frequent to count," the plaintiffs do not point to any evidence that supports that assertion-and certainly no evidence showing that these weapons are so commonly used for self-defense that their availability is constitutionally guaranteed.
-See Appellants' Br.
-9 (citing a smattering of news reports describing isolated incidents of self-defense use).
+- 1. There is no evidence that the regulated weapons are commonly used for self-defense.
+For starters, "[t]here is no known incident of anyone in Maryland using an assault weapon for self-defense."
+Panel Op.
+71 (King, J., dissenting).
+And the plaintiffs have not produced any evidence showing that these weapons are commonly used for self-defense in other states.
+If there is no evidence that a weapon has ever been used for self-defense, then there can be no evidence that it is commonly used for that purpose. - 2.
+The plaintiffs have not proved that the law substantially restricts their self-defense right.
 Nor have the plaintiffs shown that the law burdens their particular "right of self-defense."
 Heller, 554 U.S. at 632.
-As in the First Amendment context, which courts often look to in crafting Second Amendment jurisprudence, see United States v.
+As in the First Amendment context, which this Court has looked to in crafting its Second Amendment jurisprudence, see United States v.
 Chester, 628 F.3d 673, 682 (4th Cir.
 2010), the plaintiffs should bear "the initial burden of proving" that the law "restrict[s]" protected conduct, Reynolds v.
 Middleton, 779 F.3d 222, 226 (4th Cir.
-2015).
-The plaintiffs must therefore establish that Massachusetts's law "operate[s] as a substantial burden" on their ability to defend themselves, United States v.
+2015); see also Am.
+Legion Post 7 v.
+City of Durham, 239 F.3d 601, 606 (4th Cir.
+2001).
+The plaintiffs must therefore establish that Maryland's law "operate[s] as a substantial burden" on their ability to defend themselves, United States v.
 Decastro, 682 F.3d 160, 166 (2d Cir.
-2012), by "substantially restrict[ing] their options for armed self-defense," Friedman, 784 F.3d at 411; see N.Y.
-State Rifle & Pistol Ass'n, Inc. v.
-City of New York, 883 F.3d 45, 62 n.11 (2d Cir.
-2018) (noting the "initial emphasis on [p]laintiffs' showing" that the challenged law "substantially encumbers their core rights" under the Second Amendment), petition for cert. filed, No. 18-280 (Sept.
-4, 2018).
+2012), by "substantially restrict[ing] their options for armed self-defense," Friedman, 784 F.3d at 411.